-According to the legend, it is believed that once upon a time there was very powerful king Daksha who ruled the country, and had a daughter named Sati.
-When Sati came of age, naturally the king started searching for a groom.
+According to the legend, it is believed that once upon a time there was a mighty king, Daksha who ruled the country and had a daughter named Sati.
+When Sati, King Daksha's favourite daughter, came of age, naturally, the King started searching for a groom.
 However, destiny had something else planned for them.

 When Lord Shiva came to know of this, he started performing Tandava, the dance of destruction.
 Due to this, even the Gods feared the end of the world.
 They pleaded to Lord Vishnu to intervene and do something about it.
 Thus, he used his Sudarshan Chakra and cut Sati’s body in 52 parts.
-And each of these human body parts fell into different places and at every place a temple emerged.
-It is believed that the site of Naina Devi Temple was the one where Maa Sati’s eyes had fallen.
+Each of these human body parts fell on different lands across India, where the 52 Shakti Peethas are sited in the current time.

 In the ancient Hindu texts, this lake has been mentioned as the Tririshi Sarovar.
 It is believed that three Maha Rishis used to do their sadhana here namely Atri, Pulastya and Pulaha.
 Once upon a time, these three sages dug a giant hole in the soil and filled it with water.
 It is said that waterbody was none other than Naini Lake.

-Naina Devi Temple.
+1. Naina Devi Temple.
 Almost half a mile away from Nainital, it is known for its beautiful and serene atmosphere.
-For all the spiritual seekers, this must be in your itinerary.
+For all the spiritual seekers, this must be on your travel bucket list.

 By Air.
-The nearest airport is Pantnagar Airport.
-However, it would be best to travel via Chandigarh and Delhi Airport as the connecting aerodromes.
-From the airport, you can hire a cab to reach your destination.
+The nearest airport is Pantnagar Airport (PGH) situated (approx) 55 km away.
+However, it would be best to travel here via Chandigarh and Delhi Airport as the connecting aerodromes.
+Once you deboard at the airport, hire a cab to reach your destination.

 By Road.
-You can also plan a trip here via well-maintained road networks.
+You can also plan a trip here via well-maintained road networks of this region.
 A road trip is by far, the best way to travel to any place, especially the Northern regions of India which welcome the tourists with natural abundance.
 To travel by road, you will have to hire a cab or a bus.
-Otherwise, depending upon your convenience and budget, you can also travel via your own vehicle.
+Otherwise, depending upon your convenience and budget and geographical localtion, you can also travel via your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here